Tracking All of Trump’s Third-Country Removals (That We Know Of)

 This is a comprehensive list of all known third-country removals since President Trump’s second term began on Jan.
 20, 2025.
 Before then, third-country deportations were rare.

 I am using the term “third-country removals” instead of “third-country deportations,” because the latter is a legal process in which a migrant is resettled in a safe third country.
-What is actually happening, in nearly all cases, more closely resembles chain refoulement, rendition, or kidnapping – all violations of domestic and international law.
+What is actually happening, in nearly all cases, more closely resembles chain refoulement, rendition, or kidnapping – and often violate domestic and international law.
 Below I have included every known instance of American immigration authorities handing over a migrant to a third country without the migrant's uncoerced consent.

 These removals are listed in reverse chronological order.
 Some “host” countries, like Rwanda, have accepted third-country nationals multiple times; in these cases, they appear by the date of the first known instance of third-country removal.